Integration Using Global Variables

 <eps> MODEL_ADD|mei|... ${%KeyName}=string

-Assigning with Messages #
+Assigning via messages #

 Binding with MODEL_BINDFACE #

-You can unbind with the MODEL_UNBINDFACE
+You can unbind with MODEL_UNBINDFACE.